mongodb/docs/source/reference/mongod.rst

    Upgrades the on-disk data format of the files specified by the :option:`--dbpath` to the latest version, if needed.

-   This option only affects the operation of :option:`mongod` if the data files are in an old format.
+   This option only affects the operation of :program:`mongod` if the data files are in an old format.

 Replica Set Options